ericdowell/feature-toggle/readme.md

 these feature toggles.

 #### Configure Query String Keys
-If you'd like to configure what the `active`/`inactive` feature toggle input keys are you may pass `activeKey` and `inactiveKey` as part of config file:
+If you'd like to configure what the `active`/`inactive` feature toggle input keys are you may add `activeKey` and `inactiveKey` to config file.

+Below is an example of configuring the query string keys as `active` and `inactive`:
 ```php
 'providers' => [
     [